MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pricing-apis.md

 [!include [banner](../includes/banner.md)]

+This article describes various pricing APIs provided by the Microsoft Dynamics 365 Commerce pricing engine.

-Commerce pricing engine provides the following APIs that can be consumed by external applications to support various pricing scenarios.
+The Dynamics 365 Commerce pricing engine provides the following APIs that can be consumed by external applications to support various pricing scenarios.

-- **GetActivePrices** – Gets a product’s calculated price including simple discounts.
+- **GetActivePrices** – Gets a product’s calculated price, including simple discounts.
 - **CalculateSalesDocument** – Calculates prices and discounts for products with quantities as if they were bought together.
-- **GetAvailablePromotions** – Gets applicable discounts for products in cart.
+- **GetAvailablePromotions** – Gets applicable discounts for products in the cart.
-- **AddCoupons** – Adds coupons into a cart.
+- **AddCoupons** – Adds coupons to a cart.
 - **RemoveCoupons** – Removes coupons from a cart.

-For more information about how to consume Retail Server APIs in external applications, please check [Consume Retail Server APIs in external applications](dev-itpro/consume-retail-server-api.md).
+For more information about how to consume Retail Server APIs in external applications, see [Consume Retail Server APIs in external applications](dev-itpro/consume-retail-server-api.md).

 ## GetActivePrices

-Introduced in **10.0.4** release, this API gets a product’s calculated price including simple discounts.
-The API can also take a list of products as input and query the price of **individual product** in bulk.
-This API doesn’t calculate multi-line discounts and assumes each product in the API request has quantity of one (1).
-This API supports Employee, Customer, Anonymous and Application Commerce roles.
+Introduced in the Commerce version 10.0.4 release, the *GetActivePrices* API gets a product's calculated price, including simple discounts.
+The API can also take a list of products as input and query the price of individual product in bulk.
+This API doesn't calculate multiline discounts and assumes that each product in an API request has quantity of one (1).
+This API supports the Employee, Customer, Anonymous, and Application Commerce roles.

-The main use case scenario of this API is the product details page where the retailer wants to showcase the best price including any effective discounts for a product.
+The main use case scenario of the GetActivePrices API is the product details page (PDP), where retailers wants to showcase the best price for a product including any effective discounts.

-The input parameters are listed below.
+The input parameters for the the GetActivePrices API are listed in the following table.

 | Name                                    	| Sub name      	| Type                                	| Required / Optional 	| Description                                                                                            	|
 |-----------------------------------------	|---------------	|-------------------------------------	|---------------------	|--------------------------------------------------------------------------------------------------------	|